perkinslab/AppFEATHER/README.md

     -file_output ./output.txt \
 ~~~~

 Note that '\\' is the line continuation character.
 FEATHER accepts the following formats for the input file.
-Using the command line, the output file is always written as a single column, with one event index per line.

 ### .pxp (Igor Pro) formatting